Have you recently undergone an embryo transfer an worried about the changes your body is undergoing? Then this article is for you.

 Breast Tenderness

 Your body will undergo high levels of hormonal fluctuations during this period.
-This can cause your breasts to become sore and tender.
-If implantation is a success, your breasts will also need to undergo changes to start secreting milk.
+This can lead to breast pain, as your breasts become sore and tender.
+If implantation is successful, your breasts will also begin to undergo changes necessary for milk secretion.

 Increased Urination